gitops-tech/gitops-tech.github.io/index.md

 Push-based GitOps works with regular CI/CD tools, such as [Jenkins](https://jenkins.io/), [CircleCI](https://circleci.com/) or [Travis CI](https://travis-ci.org/).
 The source code of your application lives inside the application repository along with your Kubernetes YAMLs needed to deploy your app.
-Whenever your application code is updated, the CI pipeline is triggered, your application is built, and finally the environment repository is updated with new deployment descriptors.
+Whenever your application code is updated, the build pipeline is triggered, which builds your container images, and finally the environment repository is updated with new deployment descriptors.

 Tip: You can also just store templates of your YAMLs in your application repository.
 When a new version is built, you can use the template to generate the YAML in your environment repository.

 ![Push-based GitOps](images/push.png)

-Changes to the environment repository trigger the Continuous Deployment pipeline.
+Changes to the environment repository trigger the deployment pipeline.

-> > Simon: Unterschied CI zu CD pipeline?
-Wo liegt der genau?
->
-> Florian: Eigentlich nur darin, was die machen.
-CI baut und testet, CD deployed wirklich.
-> Sollte man das da noch erklären oder irgendwie vereinfachen?

 This pipeline is responsible for applying all manifests in the environment repository to your infrastructure.

+One important thing to keep in mind when using this approach, is that the deployment pipeline *only* is triggered when your environment repository changes.
+It can not automatically notice any deviations of the environment and its desired state.
+This means, you need some way of monitoring in place, so that you can intervene if your environment doesn't match what is described in the environment repository.

 **Want to see how to set it up?** Check out [Google's Tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build) on how to set up Push-based GitOps with their Cloud Builds and GKE.

 ### Pull-based GitOps

-Pull-based GitOps uses the same concepts as the push-based variant, but changes how the Continuous Deployment pipeline works.
+Pull-based GitOps uses the same concepts as the push-based variant, but changes how the deployment pipeline works.
 Traditional CI/CD pipelines are triggered by an external event, for example when new code is pushed to an application repository.
 With this approach, the *operator* is introduced.
 It takes over the role of the pipeline by continuously comparing the desired state in the environment repository with the actual state in the deployed infrastructure.